 If you’re visiting San Antonio in December (or even in late November or early January), don’t miss the stunning light display along the Riverwalk!

-The lights stay up through January 6 each year, so if you happen to be traveling after the New Year, you still have a small window to see them.
+The lights will stay up through January 10, 2022, this season, so if you happen to be traveling after the New Year, you still have a small window to see them.